visuelledata/PatreonEx/README.md

 # patreon-ex

-This is an incomplete and non-functional wrapper for the Patreon V2 API.
+**This is an incomplete and non-functional wrapper for the Patreon V2 API.**

+OAuth2 is working, nothing else is.

+To setup convert "config/config.txt" into a config.exs file and insert your Patreon API keys into it.

 **TODO: Add description**